 5. No sizzling sound

-But how long do you sear the meat per side ?
+But how long do you sear the meat per side?
 I’d say the best answer is to listen.
 The temperature of the skillet often drops when we just add ingredients in.
 As a few minutes go by the skillet gets hotter and thus the temperature raises again.
-You always want to hear a sizzling sound and use that as an indicator that the temperature is at a desired level.
+You always want to hear a sizzling sound and use that as an indicator that the temperature is at the desired level.

-And if it makes you feel more comfortable, for thin sliced beef, a general rule of thumb is about 3 minutes on the first side and once seared the flip side will be much faster and shorter: about 1-minute or so.
-For thin sliced chicken, the same principle applies but you’ll want to make sure that it’s cooked through if this is the only step you’ll do in making a dish (as opposed to sauteing it again after adding other ingredients (i.e. vegetables).
+And if it makes you feel more comfortable, for thinly sliced beef, a general rule of thumb is about 3 minutes on the first side, and once seared the flip side will be much faster and shorter: about 1-minute or so.
+For thinly sliced chicken, the same principle applies but you’ll want to make sure that it’s cooked through if this is the only step you’ll do in making a dish (as opposed to sauteing it again after adding other ingredients (i.e. vegetables).

 6. Using a lid instead of a splatter guard

 I personally found that using a splatter guard works best for stir-frying in a skillet.
 It helps prevent oil/grease splatter and allows the moisture evaporates during stir-frying.
 This echos with our 4th point above – to not steam the meat in water.

 7. Adding vegetables that contain a lot of water to the pan